jayendher/firstdemo/README.md

 # firstdemo
- desrimination of git and github
+ demonstration of git and github

+ we understood the git and github and various processes related to that.